-- Provide support for the development of and revision comments and suggestions for all DE course addendums - Approve all DE course addendums prior to forwarding the courses for approval to the curriculum committee. - Conduct periodic reviews of all distributed education courses.
+- Advise the Curriculum Committee in matters involving distributed education. - Provide support for the development of and revision comments and suggestions for all DE course addendums - Approve all DE course addendums prior to forwarding the courses for approval to the curriculum committee. - Conduct periodic reviews of all distributed education courses.